How to apply

 These matters cannot be finalised at the interview.
 They will be negotiated in detail with you if you are the successful applicant.

-If you have any questions, or would like to discuss any adjustments, please contact Council’s Recruitment Specialist on 4732 7813.
+If you have any questions, or would like to discuss any adjustments, please contact Council’s Human Resources Team on 4732 7777.

 Frequently Asked Questions